shahidullahkhankhattak/vue-pattern-validator/README.md

   setup() {
     const validate = inject<ValidateFunction>('validate');
     const errorMessage: ValidationResult = validate('required', 'testValue');
-    // errorMessage will be 'This field is required' if testValue is empty, or false if not }
+    // errorMessage will be 'This field is required' if testValue is empty, or undefined if validation passes }
 };
 ```